Home Compare DVN vs FANG

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Valuation still does most of the heavy lifting in this comparison.
-The overall score gap is 24 points in favour of Devon Energy Corporation.
+The comparison is mainly decided in valuation, with the rest of the profile carrying less weight.
+The overall score gap is 28 points in favour of Devon Energy Corporation.

 INDUSTRY COMPARISON